Handling Complaints Policy

 We have eight weeks to consider your complaint.
 If we have not resolved it within this time you may complain to the Charity Commission.

-- We will send you a letter or email acknowledging receipt of your complaint within three days of receiving it, enclosing a copy of this procedure and give you the name and contact details of the person investigating it.
+- We will send you a letter or email acknowledging receipt of your complaint within ten working days of receiving it, enclosing a copy of this procedure and give you the name and contact details of the person investigating it.

 - We will then investigate your complaint.
 We will keep you informed about the progress of the investigation.
 We aim to have all complaints finished within 28 working days unless we agree a different time scale with you.